 Christina’s World

-American Painter Andrew Wyeth’s most famous painting of 20th century Christina’s World.
+American Painter Andrew Wyeth’s most famous paintings of 20th century Christina’s World.

 The art depicts a woman, Anna Christina crawling due to her muscular disorder doing an effort to get to the farmhouse in a yellowish-brown grass field looking at a grey farmhouse on the top of the crag.